TomasLiutvinas/LivingRoomRacing/README.md

 If A3 and A4 are both entered  a countdown to the race will start.

+## Additional tags / notes:

-DNF - Adds did not set a lap time during the race.
+DNF - Did not set a lap time during the race.

 DNS - Did not attend the race.